alexcorvi/xwebdb/README.md

 });
 ```

+For more advanced object mapping, please refer to the [Object mapping](#object-mapping) section below.

 ### Operations

 Once you have a database instance, you can perform various operations on it, such as creating, finding, updating, and deleting documents.
 Here are some examples: